 You should discuss any complaint you have been involved in at your appraisal.
 This should focus on the learning identified and any planned actions arising from your reflections.
 Reflective notes do not need to capture full factual details of an experience and should be appropriately anonymised.
 They should focus on the learning or actions taken from a case or situation.

 All correspondence relating to a complaint should be held securely in a complaint file, separate from the patient’s records and should be kept in line with the NHS retention schedule.
+You should keep only the final version of any letter/s of response or witness statement/s and not draft versions.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.